diruuu/binocular/README.md

 # Binocular
 An opinionated Binance desktop client for crypto trading.
 Available for Windows, macOs and Linux.
+1. It's 100% free.
+Everyone can use it without limitation
+2. It's open source, everyone can see the full source codes and contribute or audit the project.
+(I figured this is the only way to gain trust from the community since many trading app out there will just scam you and steal your data)
+3. No additional server included.
+This is pure 3rd party client for Binance API.
+So this app is communicating directly to Binance without any additional server that can potentially steal your data.

 Where to download?
 Find the latest release on [the release page](https://github.com/diruuu/binocular/releases).